Do Buddhists Eat After Noon? Buddhist Fasting and the Eight Precepts

 The following ad helps support this site

-The practice is simple to describe and surprisingly difficult to sustain.
-It is also widely misunderstood, especially now that intermittent fasting has become a wellness trend.
-The overlap in eating windows obscures a fundamental difference in purpose.
+The practice is simple to describe and harder to keep than it sounds.
+It is also easy to misunderstand, especially now that intermittent fasting has become a health trend.
+The eating windows may overlap, but the underlying purpose is different.

 The Eighth Precept: What It Actually Says